thunderock/thunderock/README.md

 # Ashutosh Tiwari
-Hi this is Ashutosh.
-My interests include application of various ML algorithms (Active Learning, Transformers, Deep Learning, Reinforcement Learning and other statistical methods) on real world problems.
-Please check out my projects and competitive Data Science experience at my Github Page (link below).<br/>
+I am a Computational Data Science grad student at Indiana University, Bloomington.
+I have around 6 years of software engineering experience, working on Search Relevance @ Flipkart (a Walmart company) and Data Science Platform at hyper-scaled startups.
+These teams process billion of events per day and are central to success of operational excellence of respective companies.

-Since Fall 2021, I am an MSDS (Computational) student at Indiana University, Bloomington.
-I have around 6 years of Software Engineering experience with high performing startups and unicorns.
-I am currently open for Data Science Internship positions in Summer starting May, 2022.
+I am broadly interested in Applied Machine Learning and Data Science and building structural and semi-structural solutions to complex real world problems.
+In my professional life I tackled NLP and Time Series Forecasting.
+In my free time I like spending time participating in ML competitions.

 ## Website
 https://thunderock.github.io/